-Presented jointly with the Columbia Seminar for Modern Italian Studies and the Journal for Modern Italian Studies.
+Presented jointly with the Columbia Seminar for Modern Italian Studies, the Italian Academy at Columbia University and the Journal for Modern Italian Studies.

 Italian Academy at Columbia University, Library

-David Kerzter (Brown University).
+David Kertzer (Brown University).
 Michele Sarfatti’s contributions to the scholarship on the persecution of the Jews in Italy and the history of Fascism.

 Michele Sarfatti (Center for Contemporary Jewish Documentation in Milan and member of the Italian delegation of IHRA)